wp-plugins/bizifyme/readme.txt

 8. Automatically import products from your Bizify.me account to your WordPress blog.

 == Changelog ==

+= 1.4.2 =
+* Update to the time conversion from UTC to local time of the blog.

 = 1.4.1 =
 * Minor update of the user interface to make the settings easier to understand.